salemhilal/salemhilal.github.io/articles/eleventy/eleventy.md

 valuable in general, but I'm not here to talk about that.
 I'm here to argue that if your goal is to build a blog, and you want to use something like React to do it, you should think carefully about the costs that come with it.
-To illustrate my point, I'm going to compare Gatsby, a very exciting React-based site-building framework, with Eleventy, an incredibly boring one.
+To illustrate my point, I'm going to compare [Gatsby][gatsby], a very exciting React-based site-building framework, with [Eleventy][11ty], an incredibly boring one.

 ## Why not Gatsby?

-If you ask Twitter for recommendations, someone will mention [Gatsby][gatsby].
 Gatsby is a static-site generator built on top of React.
-React makes it incredibly easy to develop rich applications or build out complex interactions.
+React, in turn, is a framework that makes it incredibly easy to develop rich applications and build out complex interactions.
 A blog doesn't necessarily feel like it fits either of those qualifications, but plenty of people have chosen Gatsby to run their blogs.
-As I mentioned, my goal is to be able to write some markdown and have it show up painlessly on people's screens.
-Gatsby is just as easy to use as any other static site generator, but taking a closer look at how it runs in the browser didn't convince me that it was a good fit.
+While Gatsby is just as easy to use as any other static site generator, a close look at how it runs in the browser didn't convince me that it was the right choice for my blog.
 For the sake of this exploration, I picked apart the [Gatsby project homepage][gatsby].

 ### Performance